anowerhossain/Machine-Learning-Pipeline-for-Regression-Problem/README.md

 - Combine multiple features into a single vector using VectorAssembler.
 - Standardize features with StandardScaler.
 - Use LinearRegression for prediction.
+- Build the pipeline using above 4 stages

 # Step 8: 📊 Split Data